• Skip to primary navigation

 Its a pretty simple cast of characters.
 Just make sure to get good feta that’s packed in water!
 Its absolutely imperative in this recipe since the base is, well, feta.

-One word of caution - since this is a pretty small quantity of stuff, it didn't work in my Vitamix but it worked in my food processor just fine.
-If you have a smaller blender that isn't a 64 ounce bohemoth, it should work, just be wary if you've got a big blender that needs a certain amount of liquid to work.
-The first time I made it, I ended up having to scrape the barely processed dip out of my blender and transfer over to a food processor which was a total pain so I wanted to make sure to pass along this nugget of wisdom.
+One word of caution – since this is a pretty small quantity of stuff, it didn’t work in my Vitamix but it worked in my food processor just fine.
+If you have a smaller blender that isn’t a 64-ounce behemoth, it should work.
+Just be wary if you’ve got a big blender that needs a certain amount of liquid to work.
+The first time I made it, I ended up having to scrape the barely processed dip out of my blender and transfer over to a food processor which was a total pain.
+So, I want to make sure to pass along this nugget of wisdom.

 Overhead picture of whipped feta with herbs

-This is part of what drove me to make this dip.
-I needed something I could keep in the fridge for a few days that was high in protein that I would actually want to dip my veggies into.
-Sure, I pretty much always have hummus on hand but my tastebuds demanded a change of pace and new flavor profile.
+It keeps in the fridge for a few days and it’s something that I actually want to dip raw veggies into.
+Sure, I pretty much always have hummus on hand, but my tastebuds occasionally demand a change of pace and new flavor profile.

-Between the lemon and natural tang of the feta, whipped feta ends up being a tart dip, but the saltiness helps balance that out and make it more smooth.
-This is another reason it pairs so well with a veggie platter since most vegetables aren't tangy but taste great accompanied with a zesty, smooth dip
+Between the lemon and natural tang of the feta, whipped feta tastes a little bit tart, but the saltiness helps balance that out and make it more smooth.
+This is another reason it pairs so well with a veggie platter, since most vegetables aren’t tangy but taste great accompanied with a zesty, smooth dip

 Since the recipe is whipped feta with herbs, we should probably touch on which herbs are acceptable to use.
 I used a basil, parsley, chive combo, but I bet dill would be fantastic in this.
 Maybe swap out the basil with dill for another twist.
 Or, its totally fine with any one of those herbs.
 No need to use all three!